Common Mouth Problems

 Necrotizing Ulcerative Gingivitis

 Necrotizing ulcerative gingivitis (Vincent infection) is a type of gum infection.
-This disorder is multiple bacterial infections of the gum that presents with pain, bleeding, edema, and cell death.
+This disorder is multiple bacterial infections of the gum that present with pain, bleeding, edema, and cell death.
 Conditions such as poor oral hygiene, malnutrition, smoking, stress, and immunosuppression increase susceptibility to Vincent infection.

 The treatment of this gum infection is with broad-spectrum antibiotics, antiseptic mouthwashes, and debridement of dead tissue.
 Gargling with warm, salty water may provide partial relief to the patient.